Banish Tired Eyes with Blepharoplasty Benefits

 The consultation is an opportunity for you to get to know your surgeon, find out more about the procedure, and understand your own candidacy.
 Make the most of your consultation by asking lots of questions!

-Alternative and Complementary Procedures
+Alternative and Complementary Procedures to Blepharoplasty

 Perhaps you’re interested in eyelid surgery but aren’t ready to commit to permanent correction, or surgery just isn’t in the budget yet.
 You might still be able to get terrific results at the Becker offices in Princeton, Voorhees, Yardley, and Philadelphia with other therapies.
 For example, you could undergo skin microneedling, which is non-invasive and boosts collagen production.
 This tightens the skin and improves the tone.
 It can also reduce the appearance of dark circles.